xuhcc/beancount-exchangerates/README.md

 Default API base url is https://api.exchangerate.host.
 It can be changed using `EXCHANGERATE_API_URL` environment variable.

-Default source is ECB.
-It can be changed using `EXCHANGE_SOURCE` environment variable.
+Data source can be changed using `EXCHANGERATE_SOURCE` environment variable.

 Check https://api.exchangerate.host/sources for the complete list of sources.

 ### Examples

 Evaluate source string with `bean-price`: